AnchyDev/Prestigious/.github/README.md

 # Prestigious
 This module allows you to prestige, resetting your level back to 1 and resetting quest progress.

+> [!IMPORTANT]
+> This module is a work in progress and a bit quirky.
+Use at your own risk.

 ## Setup
 - `Clone` this module into your `./azerothcore-wotlk/modules` directory.
 - `Re-run` CMake.